vltpkg/vltpkg/src/registry-client/README.md

 If the response is `content-type: application/octet-stream` and starts with the gzip header, then we return the raw body as we received it, but as a best-effort background job, unzip it and update the cache entry to be an unzipped response body.
+This is done in the `@vltpkg/cache-unzip` worker.

 So,